-1.1.1 The requirements of the present Part cover electrical equipment of machinery installations, systems and arrangements of floating offshore structures (FPU) subject to the Register technical supervision, as well as particular kinds of electrical equipment in compliance with 1.3.
+1.1.1 The requirements of the present Part cover electrical equipment of machinery installations, systems and arrangements of FPU subject to the Register technical supervision, as well as particular kinds of electrical equipment in compliance with 1.3.

-1.1.2 The applicable requirements of the present Part shall be applied to fixed electrical equipment and automation equipment not listed in 1.3 but capable to adversely affect the operation of essential machinery and appliances in case of their fault or failure.
+1.1.2 The applicable requirements of the present Part are applied to fixed electrical equipment and automation equipment not listed in 1.3 but capable to adversely affect the operation of essential machinery and appliances in case of their fault or failure.